katpadi/aktibibo/README.md

 # Aktibibo

-Aktibibo is a simple gem allows an ActiveRecord model instance to be set as active, inactive or deactivated using convenience methods.
+Aktibibo is a simple gem that allows an ActiveRecord model instance to be set as active, inactive or deactivated using convenience methods.

 ## Installation